vaamonde/python3/01-introduction/02-testing.md

 Out[1]: 10
 In [2]:

-#Segundo exemplo: função de aritmética
+#Segundo exemplo: cálculo de aritmética
 In [2]: 3 + 4
 Out[2]: 7
 In [3]: